AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

 Check the users under Security > Users.

 Check your user xp260-0XX@education.cloud.sap.
-He will have two representations in the cockpit, one as platform user and one as business user.
+There will be two representations in the cockpit, one as platform user and one as business user.

 Check the role collections assigned to the platform user representation:
 - Select the user.